qriouslad/admin-site-enhancements/README.md

 Hoping that this is useful in reducing the number of plugins we install the first time we set up a site.

 ## Changelog

+### 2.7.0 (2022.11.27)

+* **[ADDED] Disable Components >> Disable Comments**: Disable comments for some or all public post types.
+When disabled, existing comments will also be hidden on the frontend.
+* **[CHANGED] Security >> Limit Login Attempts**: Improved styling of empty datatable, i.e. when there is no failed login attempts logged.
+* **[CHANGED] Settings tab position** is now saved to browser cookie, so it persists upon saving changes or revisiting it from elsewhere in wp-admin.
+* **[CHANGED] Some code refactoring** to make logical separation and categorization of features clearer.
+CodeMirror and DataTables assets loading are also moved

 ### 2.6.0 (2022.11.19)